-“My concern is that parents are going to judge the kids,” Dr. Hollman warns.
+“My concern is that parents are going to judge the kids,” Hollman says.
 “Parents who are overwhelmed by all of the decisions they are now having to make may blame the kids or to take their own anxiety out on their children.”

 A Collaborative Approach to Family Values

-The best case scenario for families is that they make use of this transition time to consider what the difficult past year has taught them about what they value.
-Dr. Hollman emphasizes a a collaborative approach between parents and kids, to set expectations as a family.
-“My hope is that parents will have an open minded attitude, because that will go far in building new family values or perhaps building on old family values that take into account how children in various ways have been tolerating, struggling, and working towards accepting the unknown.”
+The best-case scenario for families is that they make use of this transition time to consider what the difficult past year has taught them about what they value.
+Hollman emphasizes a collaborative approach between parents and kids, to set expectations as a family.
+“My hope is that parents will have an openminded attitude, because that will go far in building new family values, or perhaps building on old family values that take into account how children in various ways have been tolerating, struggling, and working towards accepting the unknown,” she says.

 In no way would one argue that families are better off because they navigated the stresses of a global pandemic.
 But there have certainly been important lessons learned.
 Reflecting on those lessons together with your kids and implementing them as a team is a great strategy for growing into the future.